en-arnob/en-arnob/README.md

 # 💫 About Me:
 Myself,
 ## Khalid Ibn Alam Utsob
-Enthusiastic computer science graduate with proven skills in coding and design.
+Experienced full-stack software developer with a strong focus on back-end development.
 Proficient in JavaScript (ES6+) and Node.js.
 Experienced in building web applications and RESTful APIs.
 Adept in software development methodologies like Agile and Scrum.

 Fun Fact: When I'm not coding, you can find me exploring the great outdoors